melvinquashie/22-23-PL-stats-analysis/README.md

 # Premier League 20222/2023 Season Data Analysis
+In this project, I have selected raw data from Kaggle (seen below) focussed on the English Premier League.
+The goal of this project is to demonstrate the following PostgreSQL skills:
+* Data cleaning
+* Creating tables and importing data from csv files
+* Creating useful Joins
+* Creating derived columns with the aid of arithmetic operations
+* Use of aggregations to create useful columns
+* Use of CTE (common table expressions) in place of sub-queries
+* Use of window functions (especially rank) to create meaningful columns.

+Exploratory data analysis is carried out with the following tools:
+* PostgreSQL explorer extension on VS code: Run SQL (Postgres) queries.
+* Tableau Public: Data visualization
+* MS Word : Reporting

-In this project, we are given the following raw data as .csv files:
+In this project, the following raw data as .csv files is used:
 1. [2022-2023 Football Player Stats](https://www.kaggle.com/datasets/vivovinco/20222023-football-player-stats): This dataset contains 2022-2023 football player stats per 90 minutes.
 Only players of Premier League, Ligue 1, Bundesliga, Serie A and La Liga are listed.
 A table was created named "**player_stats**".
 2. [Premier League Stats 2022-2023](https://www.kaggle.com/datasets/thamersekhri/premier-league-stats-2022-2023): This dataset contains the stats of all the Premier League matches during the season 2022-2023.
 A table was created named "**game_stats**".

 ### Some Inconsistencies and Inaccuracies noted from Dataset:

 For the 2022-2023 Football Player Stats raw data:
-* Incoistency with stats per 90:
+* Inconsistency with stats per 90:
 Stats are meant to be per 90 (per 90 mins) but the data shown in the goals column can not be per 90.
 NB: Stat90 (stat per 90 mins) = (Total os stat / Total minutes played)* 90
 eg: Player: Erling Haaland, MP(total minutes played): 1636 Goals: 25; this stat cannot be per 90 otherwise this data would mean over the course of the season Haaland scored 454 goals.
 Other data in the dataset (eg: assists) are per 90 data.